 Measuring SOC Success: Defining Key Performance Indicators for Effective Security Operations

-There are many misconceptions when it comes to Security Operations as to what it really is, and most (yes, most) don’t actually know why they’re doing what they’re doing.
+There are many misconceptions when it comes to Security Operations as to what it really is, and most companies don’t actually know why they’re doing what they’re doing, which makes it even harder to know how well you’re really doing.

 Introduction